Dramoor/SimpleFileUpdater/README.md

 # SimpleFileUpdater
-This is a simple python file server and dotnet client to check md5 against server files and download if different.
+This is a simple cross-platform file synchronization system with a .NET server and .NET client that checks MD5 hashes against server files and downloads only files that differ.
 - This is intended for servers to provide an easy way for players to stay up to date with their files, only downloading files the player needs, instead of all of them in a zip.
 - This is customizable to your needs; you can change art, text, etc.